Finite Momentum Pairing Instability of Band-Insulators With Multiple Bands

 Since crystal momentum is conserved, $\Pi_{\Gv\qv;\Gv'\qv'} = \Pi_{\Gv\Gv'}(\qv)\times (2\pi)^3 \delta(\qv-\qv')$.
 We will use the plane wave representation for $\Pi_{\Gv\Gv'}(\qv)$, corresponding to the pair wavefunctions $\Phi_{\Gv \qv}(\rv) = e^{i(\qv+\Gv)\rv}$.
 All eigenvalues of the matrix $\Pi_{\Gv\Gv'}$ are positive in the band insulating state.
 When the lowest eigenvalue $\Pi(\qv)$ becomes negative at some wavevector $\qv=\Qv$, the insulating state becomes unstable to a superfluid of fermion pairs condensing at momentum $\Qv$, which is a PDW state~\cite{Kivelson} if $\Qv\neq 0$.

 Normally one would expect the pair condensation to occur at $\Qv=0$.
 This is certainly true in any single-band model of lattice fermions.
 However, as we demonstrate below, interband pairing in multi-band models can give rise to pairing instability at a finite $\Qv$.
-Figure \ref{Qcritical} shows a contour plot of $\Pi(\qv)$ for two fermions per lattice site at $T=0$.
-Each contour in this plot \cite{calculation} defines a superfluid-insulator transition for a different scattering length $a$.
-Insulators are obtained in the limit of large $V$, so the largest $V$ on the contour for a given $a$ is the critical lattice depth $V_c(a)$ for the onset of pairing.
-One can see that $V_c(a)$ generally corresponds to a nonzero value of $\qv=\Qv$.
+Figure \ref{Qcritical} shows the critical curves (for two fermions per site at $T=0$) at which the lowest eigenvalue of $\Pi(\qv)$ changes sign for a given scattering length $a$, signalling an instability of the band insulator \cite{calculation}.
+Coming from the deep lattice limit, $E_r/V \ll 1$, it is clear that the first instability one encounters (corresponding to the leftmost point on each contour) occurs at nonzero momentum $\qv=\Qv$ for a wide range of scattering lengths.
 The smooth evolution of $|\Qv|$ with the lattice depth in the deep BCS limit indicates that the formed PDW state is incommensurate.
-As the pairing interactions become stronger moving toward the BEC limit, $|\Qv|$ grows and possibly eventually saturates at the BZ edge making the PDW commensurate.
-Another notable feature is that sometimes a superfluid at not too small $\qv$ can be destabilized by both increasing and \emph{decreasing} $V$ (for example, the dashed contour in Fig.\ref{Qcritical}).
+As the pairing interactions become stronger, in the BEC regime, $|\Qv|$ grows and possibly eventually saturates at the BZ edge making the PDW commensurate although we could not explore this regime numerically.
+Notably, sometimes a superfluid at large $\qv$ (which can be imposed by a superflow) can be destabilized by both increasing and \emph{decreasing} $V$ (e.g., dashed contour in Fig.~1).
 The latter illustrates that interband pairing is responsible for superfluidity at finite $\qv$, which can be expected to weaken with decreasing $V$.
-Note that Mott physics plays no role in this instability, since repulsive interactions between Cooper pairs are captured only by two-boson correlation functions.
-Also, without knowing such correlations we cannot rule out time-reversal symmetry breaking.

-Even though the PDW instability we observe is a weak feature, we found its robust convergence with increasing cutoffs.
-In the following we provide simple arguments to show why multiband models can favor a PDW instability.
+Without knowing the quartic terms in the Landau theory, we cannot rule out time-reversal symmetry breaking, but such a calculation is prohibitively hard.
+We next provide simple arguments to show why our multiband system can favor a PDW instability.

 The \emph{incommensurate} PDW owes its existence to phase-space restrictions for interband pairing.
-Consider two particular fermion bands along some momentum direction in the first BZ, separated by an indirect `gap' (which may be filled by other bands).
-For concreteness, let us describe these two bands using a one-dimensional toy model with $a_L=1$ illustrated in Fig. \ref{Pairing}.
+Consider two bands along some momentum direction in the first BZ, separated by an indirect `gap' (which may be filled by other bands).
+Let us describe them using a one-dimensional toy model with $a_L=1$ as in Fig. \ref{Pairing}.
 Since momentum is conserved only modulo reciprocal lattice vectors $G$, we can rewrite the vertex functions ~(\ref{Ver}) as: